 AHRQ released revised versions of the 2010-2018 CCR for CD-SID Files in September 2021.
 These files were updated to accord with current Partner restrictions and to add State data that were not permissible at the time of the original release.
-See the tables provided in the CCR for CD-SID section for comparisons between file versions.
+See the tables provided in the CCD-SID section for comparisons between file versions.